 if you have received other cancer medications or radiation within the past 30 days.

-Procarbazine can lower blood cells that help your body fight infections and help your blood to clot.
-Your blood will need to be tested often.
+Matulane can increase your risk of bleeding or infection.
+You will need frequent medical tests.
 Your cancer treatments may be delayed based on the results of these tests.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.